omega9656/learn-code/docs/learn/unit7/git/git.md

 All Git commands begin with `git`.

+If you ever need help with using a Git command, you can enter the command and add the `-h` (for help) flag to view different options and the command's syntax.

+To view the Git manual for that command, add the `--help` flag.

 **Note**: Example output is _example output_, so what you see on your terminal may differ from what is displayed here.

 ## Configuring Git